Hybrid quantum physics-informed neural networks for simulating computational fluid dynamics in complex shapes: Simulations

 The training process of the hybrid PINN does not differ from that of the classical PINN except in the following ways.
 Firstly, all calculations are done on the classical simulator of quantum hardware, the QMware server~\cite{qmw_qmw_2022}, which has recently been shown to be quite good for running hybrid algorithms~\cite{mo_bench_2022}.

 Secondly, how does one backpropagate through the quantum circuit layer?
-The answer is to use the ``adjoint differentiation'' method, introduced in~\cite{adjointdiff}, which helps to efficiently compute derivatives of a VQC on a classical simulator.
+The answer is to use the ``adjoint differentiation'' method, introduced in~\cite{adjointdiff}, which helps to compute derivatives of a VQC on a classical simulator efficiently.

 This time the model was trained for $100$ epochs using mini-batch gradient descent with the Adam optimizer (Fig.~\ref{fig:30_q}).
-The mini-batch strategy was employed due to the very low speed of training of quantum circuits, as they train on a CPU.
-We will then compare this model with a purely classical one, with exactly the same architecture from Sec.~\ref{sec:classic_pinn}, but this time trained only with mini-batch Adam.
-All learning hyperparameters (learning rate, scheduler parameters, batch size) are shared between the quantum and classical model.
+The mini-batch strategy was employed due to the very low training speed of quantum circuits, as they train on a CPU.
+We will then compare this model with a purely classical one, with the same architecture from Sec.~\ref{sec:classic_pinn}, but this time trained only with mini-batch Adam.
+All learning hyperparameters (learning rate, scheduler parameters, batch size) are shared between the quantum and classical models.
 Comparing the two, Fig.~\ref{fig:loss_qc_comparison} shows that the quantum model outperforms the classical one in terms of the loss value by $21 \%$.
+As the loss function for PINNs directly corresponds to PDE and BC satisfaction, it implies that HQPINN has achieved better physical accuracy before the gradient vanish.
+However, the mini-batch training strategy for the HQPINN is far from ideal and stems from the large training time of simulated quantum circuits.
+Proper hardware backend for highly parallel GPU-accelerated quantum computing could greatly extend the HQPINN advantage.

-We tried to do inference of our model on real quantum processing units (QPUs) Lucy \cite{lucy} and Rigetti's Aspen-M-3 \cite{rigetti}.
-That means, we have chosen some points from the geometrical domain and predicted velocity and pressure fields for them.
-On comparison, results from both QPUs greatly differ from the simulator ones.
-Most likely, these errors are caused by noise and decoherence, which are hard to mitigate.
-Also, particular QPUs work better with circuits that take into account their particular topology and gate implementations.
-We did not consider such limitations, as the primary tests of our quantum circuit were conducted on a simulator.
+Additionally, the question of computational demands scaling is of importance.
+For the CFD examples considered in the paper, we used a three-qubit circuit, which is not computationally demanding to execute on a classical computer.
+However, with each additional qubit, the runtime of the quantum circuit execution will approximately double.
+That means, according to the benchmarks~\cite{mo_bench_2022}, the runtime will become significant beyond 20 qubits circuits.
+Nonetheless, with the development of quantum computers, the scaling is expected to be more favorable as the runtime on a quantum chip would stay constant in case the circuit depth is fixed.
+Therefore, we believe that for more complex shapes, the simulation would require more data and, hence, larger HQPINN models require the need of quantum computers for simulation.